imadsbitri/Covid19-in-Morocco-and-around-the-world/README.md

 ## 🔧 Process

 ### 1️⃣ Data Collection & Cleaning
-The original dataset was imported and cleaned in **Excel**.
+- The original dataset was imported and lightly cleaned in **Excel**.
-Unnecessary columns were removed, missing values handled, and date formats standardized.
+- Basic cleaning steps included removing unnecessary columns, handling missing values, and standardizing date formats.
-A separate dataset for **Morocco** was extracted for focused national analysis.
+- A subset of the data focusing on **Morocco** was extracted for a dedicated national analysis.

 ### 2️⃣ Data Transformation in SQL
-Cleaned data was imported into **PostgreSQL (pgAdmin4)**.
+- The cleaned data was imported into **PostgreSQL (pgAdmin4)**.
-Two main tables — COVID deaths and vaccinations — were created to organize and structure the data.
+- New tables were created using SQL:
+  - `covid_deaths`
+  - `vaccinations_in_morocco`
+- SQL queries were used to calculate:
+  - Infection and death rates
+  - Vaccination coverage
-Using SQL, calculations were performed to determine infection and death rates, vaccination coverage, and other health metrics by country and date.
+  - Other key health metrics by country and date

 ### 3️⃣ Data Export & Integration
 After transformations, the data was exported as CSV files to ensure compatibility with Power BI.